-We live in a world where added sugar seems to exist in almost everything we eat.
+We live in a world where added sugar exists in almost everything we eat.
 We also live in a world where the consumption of alcohol is not only common, but widely celebrated.

-That’s the challenge that Sacha Harland of LifeHunters.tv embarked upon in hopes of determining how much of an effect this dietary change would have on his physical and mental well-being.
-To help quantify these differences, Sacha visited a local sports physician both before and after the experiment to get his reading on several key measures of wellness, including, but not limited to: weight, blood pressure, cholesterol, and blood sugar.
+That’s the challenge that Sacha Harland of LifeHunters.tv undertook, in hopes of determining how much of an effect this dietary change would have on his physical and mental well-being.
+To help quantify these results, Sacha visited a local sports physician both before and after the experiment to get his reading on several key measures of wellness, including, but not limited to: weight, blood pressure, cholesterol, and blood sugar.

 What Sacha didn’t anticipate was how difficult this change would be, and how much determination he would need to make it possible.
 Check out his incredible journey through the following video: